fugue-project/fugue/README.md

 ## [Tutorials](https://fugue-tutorials.readthedocs.io/en/latest/)

-The best way to start is to go through the [tutorials](https://fugue-tutorials.readthedocs.io/en/latest/).
+The best way to get started with Fugue is to work through the [tutorials](https://fugue-tutorials.readthedocs.io/en/latest/).

 The tutorials can also be run in an interactive notebook environment through binder or Docker: